Sahil9324/Cricket_score_prediction_using_Live_Commentry/README.md

-The project is about the cricket score prediction based on live commentary It can get audio as an input throung file upload or Live recording and covert it into the text using whisper AI Then NLP is used to extract ball by ball data from text file it can serve as an input for prediction of score The admin can give Teams, location and audio file to system and can generate a Scorecard from that also predict score Users can login and see scorecard and predicted score
+The project focuses on cricket score prediction based on live commentary.
+It accepts audio input either through file upload or live recording, and uses Whisper AI to convert the audio into text.

+Next, NLP techniques are applied to extract ball-by-ball data from the text, which serves as the input for predicting the score.

+An admin can provide the teams, location, and audio file to the system to generate a scorecard and predict the final score.

+Users can log in to view the scorecard and the predicted score.

 For runnig project
 Go to backend